 Food delivery businesses in China outshine as coronavirus continued to progress

-Prior, on a normal day, a courier for Beijing’s JD.com would deliver around 140 to 150 packages per apartment, according to Langsong Sun, the company’s delivery station head in Yizhuang.
+On a normal day, a courier for Beijing’s JD.com would deliver around 140 to 150 packages per apartment, according to Langsong Sun, the company’s delivery station head in Yizhuang.

 Over half of China is currently shut down as authorities strive to contain the spread of a new virus that emerged in late December in the Chinese city of Wuhan.
-Up to now, it has killed more than 500 people – generally in Wuhan – and infected more 20,000 throughout the country.
+Up to now, it has killed more than 500 people – generally in Wuhan – and infected more than 20,000 throughout the country.

 A surge in grocery delivery